treytomes/rlox/README.md

     - You can also do this to print and assign `b` at the same time: `print b=10`.
     - You cannot similarly cascade the `let` statement at this time.
 - The result of the most recent statement will be stored in the `_` variable.

+### If Expressions

+- The parenthesis around the condition are not necessary, though due to how expressions are formed you can add them if you really want to.
+- They will return the value of the "then" clause if the condition if truthy, otherwise it will return the value of the "else" clause.
+    - If no "else" clause is provided in a falsy state, it will return `nil`.

 ## TODO